amuzetnoM/cthulu/docs/FEATURES_GUIDE.md

 ## Overview

-This document describes the major features of the Cthulhu trading system, and its transformation from a basic SMA crossover system into a cutting-edge, multi-strategy autonomous trading platform with dynamic strategy selection and next-generation indicators.
+This document describes the major features of the Cthulu trading system, and its transformation from a basic SMA crossover system into a cutting-edge, multi-strategy autonomous trading platform with dynamic strategy selection and next-generation indicators.

 ## Table of Contents